Type 2 diabetes food list showcases the foods that are good for people who are:

 Type 2 Diabetes Food List #2: Proteins

 Legumes also contain carbohydrates.
-Hence, not more than ½ cup in a meal.
+So, not more than ½ cup in a meal.

 Type 2 Diabetes Food List #3: Fats (monounsaturated)

-Fats (as cooking medium) that you can eat include olive oil and sesame oil.
+Fats (as a cooking medium) would be olive oil and sesame oil.
 Best oil would be Extra Virgin Olive Oil.

 Type 2 Diabetes Food List #4: Fruits and Nuts

-Fruits that you can eat include 1 small apple, blueberries, strawberries, avocado, raspberries, and ripe papaya.
-Nuts include almonds, walnuts, and sunflower seeds.
+Fruits would include 1 small apple, blueberries, strawberries, avocado, raspberries, and ripe papaya.
+Nuts would include almonds, walnuts, and sunflower seeds.

 For snacking purpose, the list of foods to eat with diabetes type 2 would be sunflower seeds, walnuts, almonds, plain hung yogurt, boiled eggs, sunflower seeds, cottage cheese, avocado, and blueberries.

-Now that you have the type 2 diabetes food list (that has been narrowed down to easy availability), choosing what food to eat and what to avoid/not eat would be easy for you.
+Now that you have the Type 2 diabetes food list (that has been narrowed down to easy availability), choosing what food to eat and what to avoid would be easy for you.
 At the same time, it does not mean you are going to stuff yourself with these foods.
 Strictly stick to this list and work out your own recipes—there is nothing like it!

-REMEMBER: You can be type 2 diabetic, overweight/obese, have any other disease or you are healthy & fit—ALWAYS EAT in MODERATION.
+You can be Type 2 diabetic, overweight/obese, have any other disease or you can be healthy & fit—always eat in moderation.